Galaxy morphologies at cosmic noon with JWST: A foundation for exploring gas transport with bars and spiral arms: Morphological evolution

-The agreement in two-arm dominance suggests that grand-design spiral patterns were already common by $z \sim 1$–2 and supports the idea that many high-redshift disks were already cold and massive enough to sustain global $m=2$ modes, either spontaneously, aided by torques introduced by bars or through external drivers such as interactions (e.g., \citealp{Toomre_1972, Athanassoula_1984, D'Onghia_2013, Dobbs_2014}).
+The agreement in two-arm dominance suggests that grand-design spiral patterns were already common by $z \sim 1$–2 and supports the idea that many high-redshift disks were already cold and massive enough to sustain global $m=2$ modes, either spontaneously or aided by torques introduced by bars, or through external drivers such as interactions (e.g., \citealp{Toomre_1972, Athanassoula_1984, D'Onghia_2013, Dobbs_2014}).
 Although the prevalence of two-armed spirals appears stable, their structural properties may still evolve.
-For instance, \citet{Chugunov_2025} find that pitch angles tend to increase with redshift, suggesting that high-redshift spirals are more loosely wound than their low-redshift counterparts.
+For instance, \citet{Chugunov_2025} found that pitch angles tend to increase with redshift, suggesting that high-redshift spirals are more loosely wound than their low-redshift counterparts.

-Beyond the dominant two-arm population, we find a noticeably higher incidence of three-armed spirals in our sample: while \citet{Hart_2016} report that about 20\% of local spirals have three arms, we find a higher fraction ($30\%$), pointing to a modest increase in three-fold symmetry at earlier epochs.
+Beyond the dominant two-arm population, we found a noticeably higher incidence of three-armed spirals in our sample: while \citet{Hart_2016} reported that a fraction of about 0.20 of local spirals have three arms, we found a higher fraction ($\approx 0.30$), pointing to a modest increase in three-fold symmetry at earlier epochs.
 The relative excess of three-armed systems in our study could be the result of different disk properties at cosmic noon, such as higher gas fractions (e.g., \citealp{Tacconi_review_2020}).
 Interestingly, recent simulations have identified the emergence of three-armed spirals in turbulent, gas-rich disks at high redshift, preceding the formation of a two-armed spiral or a bar (\citealp{Bland-Hawthorn_2024}).
 Notably, one of the earliest high-redshift spirals observed with resolved structure also exhibits a three-armed morphology (\citealp{Law_2012}).
 In agreement with these results, our results offer the first evidence for an increased incidence of the three-armed spiral morphologies at cosmic noon.